 I’ve worked as a counsellor and therapist in Cambridge for over 20 years, offering conversational, creative, challenging and encouraging therapy for adults.
-Having studied different counselling methods — both traditional and experimental — I’m versatile in my approach to sensitive personal and social issues and how they can be resolved.
-People from minority groups are very welcome.
+Having studied different counselling methods — both traditional and radical — I’m versatile in my responses to the kinds of problems my clients want to overcome.

 Honest therapeutic dialogue

-There are several contrasting “modalities” and “brands” in the counselling and therapy field.
+There are several contrasting “modalities” and “orientations” in the counselling and therapy field.
 I integrate powerful ideas from most of them.
 But what I value more than any particular psychological theory or counselling technique is being able to provide my clients with a reliable, meaningful, supportive and ethically confidential relationship through honest face-to-face therapeutic dialogue.
-Good counselling and therapy is rooted in a certain relational stance by the counsellor or therapist that’s hard to describe, but it definitely involves genuine attentiveness, candour, intelligent listening and reflection.
+Good counselling and therapy is rooted in a certain relational stance by the counsellor/therapist that’s hard to describe, but it definitely involves genuine attentiveness, candour, intelligent listening and reflection.

-• Weekly sessions in Cambridge are on Tues, Weds and Thursdays
+• Online, face-to-face and ‘walk & talk’ sessions are on Tues, Weds and Thursdays

-Feeling burdened with negative feelings seems to be the main reason why many people — at any stage in life — decide to seek personal therapy or anger management counselling with a suitable therapist.
-Relationship difficulties, problematic anger and stress, loss of confidence, sudden low moods, corrosive emotions like jealousy, bitterness and guilt — these are the sorts of issues counselling can help with.
-In my experience, such perennial human problems might not be resolved exactly, but more usefully “dis-solved”, in one way or another.
+Most of my clients say that feeling over-burdened with stressful emotional states was the main reason they decided to seek personal therapy or counselling.
+Persistent anger and anxiety, loss of confidence, sudden low moods, corrosive emotions like resentment and guilt — these are the sorts of issues counselling can help with.
+And they are sometimes much more than just ‘issues’: they often point to really deep questions about love and grief and suffering.
+In my experience, such perennial human problems are not resolved exactly, but more usefully ‘dis-solved’, in one way or another.